Peace Dj Dilly where’s home?

 Whats up.
 Thanks for having me.
 Home for me, is Camden, London where I was born and raised.
 Since 2018 though, I have been based in Jackson Heights, Queens, NY where I live with my partner Rob Swift.
 I have two homes I guess.
 It’s a blessing.

-When would you say was your first experience with hip hop culture?
+Your first experience with hip hop culture?

 I fell in love with Hip Hop culture after coming across Missy Elliot when I was in my early teens.
 I saw her ‘I Can’t Stand the Rain (Supa Dupa Fly)’ music video which was directed by Hype Willams and just through that one video I was exposed to so many elements of the culture, the style, MCing, powerful creative women, creative expression, original samples and scratching.
 Missy Elliott still is one of my biggest inspirations today.